Pregnancy can involve be the source of some complications when it comes to tattooing.

 Diseases like Hepatitis B, Hepatitis C, Syphilis or HIV can be transmitted.

 That is why extreme care is essential if you finally decide to get a tattoo.
-In case of using a needle that is not properly sterilized, it could increase the chances of contagion for the mother and, therefore, also for the foetus.
+In case of using a needle that is not properly sterilized, it could increase the chances of contagion for the mother and, therefore, also for the fetus.

-For both the foetus in the gestation period and the mother, the chances of complications are very high.
+For both the fetus in the gestation period and the mother, the chances of complications are very high.
 Therefore, it is better to give birth first before getting a tattoo or coordinate it with a reliable tattoo artist, but always keeping in mind that, even though the risks are minimized, they are always there.

 In addition, as we mentioned before, allergies or skin infections may occur in the healing process.